Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Air Europa has become attractive to outside investment because of its recent strong financial position and its extensive route network to Latin America and the Caribbean.
-Air France-KLM would gain access to a healthy network of nonstop long-haul routes from Air Europa’s principal hub in Madrid (MAD) that it does not currently serve nonstop from its other hubs across the European continent, including:
+With its extensive route network to Latin America and the Caribbean, it’s no surprise there’s interest in Air Europa.
+The airline with the winning bid would gain access to a healthy network of nonstop long-haul routes from Air Europa’s principal hub in Madrid (MAD) — routes the other airline does not currently serve, such as:

 • Asunción, Paraguay (ASU)